auth0/node-auth0/examples/nodejs-regular-webapp/README.md

 # Auth0 + NodeJS Seed
 This is the seed project you need to use if you're going to create regular NodeJS web application.
 If you want to create a NodeJS API to use with your SPA or mobile app, please check [this other seed project](https://github.com/auth0/node-auth0/tree/master/examples/nodejs-api)

-This example is deployed at Heroku at http://auth0-nodejs-webapp-sample.herokuapp.com/

 #Running the example
 In order to run the example you need to have npm and NodeJS installed.